XenitAB/xenitab.github.io/docs/xks/developer-guide/scheduling-scaling.md

 1. Filtering - Checks Nodes for available resources and if they meet the requirements of the Pod.
 2. Scoring - Ranks the filtered Nodes and chooses the highest ranked one.

 Most Kubernetes users encounter the scheduler for the first time when creating either a Deployment or Pod.
 The scheduler has to decide which Node to assign the Pod to.
-In the case of a Deployment the replica count can be increased and decreased at a moments notice by the user.
+In the case of a Deployment the replica count can be increased and decreased at a moment's notice by the user.
 When replica is changed for example from three to twenty the scheduler will have a lot of Pods all of a sudden to assign to Nodes.
-Having a deeper understanding of the Kubernetes scheduler will allow for a more efficient usage of resource consumption and debugging of any scheduler issues.
-A static replica count is the simplest method to work with Pod scaling and scheduling, this section will cover a lot of other options that exist in Kubernetes related to scaling and scheduling.
+Having a deeper understanding of the Kubernetes scheduler will allow for efficient resource consumption and debugging any scheduling issues.
+This section will give an overview overscheduling and scaling features in Kubernetes and how they relate to each other.

 ## Pod Resources

-Setting the correct [resources for a Pod](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) is an important component in helping the scheduler select the correct Node to schedule a Pod to.
+Setting good [resource requests and limits](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) for a container is an important component in helping the scheduler select the correct Node to schedule a Pod to.
 There are two types of resource configuration fields, and these are configured for each container in a Pod.
-The resource request tells the scheduler how much of each resource each container in a Pod is expected to consume, it is however allowed of a Pod to consume more.
+The resource request tells the scheduler how much of each resource each container in a Pod is expected to consume, though a Pod is allowed to consume more.
 The limit sets the maximum amount of resources each container in a Pod can consume.
 There are two main resource types that one should be aware of, CPU and memory.
 The CPU resource is defined in CPU units where one CPU unit is the equivalent of one CPU core.
 Fractional units can also be requested, in either decimals like `0.1` but also in terms of millicores where `100m` would be the same amount.
 The memory resource is defined in whole integers with the quantity suffixes
 `Ei, Pi, Ti, Gi, Mi, Ki`.

 If you do not specify any resources for a container the default resource request and limit will be applied as shown below.
-These resources are low on purpose, both to minimize the effects of over provisioning but also to make it obvious for end users that resources have not been specified.
+These resources are low on purpose, both to minimize the effects of overprovisioning but also to make it obvious for XKF users that resources have not been specified.
 The keen-eyed may notice that a CPU limit is not set by default, this is on purpose and the reasons for it will be discussed later.

 ```yaml